 What fruit machines have to do with the last samurai armer and Louis Armstrong.

 Buckminster Fuller famously said, “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.”
 And the new models of the digital age have been making increasingly more old-timey crafts obsolete.
 But there seems to be something remarkably poetic about these dying professions.
-Over the past few months, we been noticing– and noting — a number of beautifully shot microdocumentaries romanticizing this impending obsolescence.
-Today, we’ve curated seven of our favorites.
+In recent years, there has been a groundswell of cinematic microdocumentaries romanticizing this impending obsolescence.
+Here are seven favorites.

 Paul Mawhinney has the world’s largest record collection.
 And 83% of the music he owns is so rare you can’t find it anywhere else, at any price.
 But due to health issues and the general decline of the record industry, he is being forced to sell it.
 The Archive captures his touching and heartbreaking story, hinting at the tragic loss of something very real and rich as we rush all too hastily into our digital lust.